JuliaDataScience/JuliaDataScience/contents/julia_basics.md

 The next question then becomes:
 "What else can I do with integers?"
 There is a nice handy function `methodswith` that spits out every function available, along with its signature, for a certain type.
-Here, I will restrict the output to the first 5 rows:
+Here, we will restrict the output to the first 5 rows:

 ```jl
 s = """